 But if that place is too distant and you have been blessed by the Lord your God and cannot carry your tithe (because the place where the Lord will choose to put his Name is so far away), 25 then exchange your tithe for silver, and take the silver with you and go to the place the Lord your God will choose.
 26 Use the silver to buy whatever you like: cattle, sheep, wine or other fermented drink, or anything you wish.
 Then you and your household shall eat there in the presence of the Lord your God and rejoice.
 (Deut.
 14:24-26)

 Now what about scrawny animals or healthy animals?
 If the tither cheated and gave only the defective animal, then his heart was judged.
 On the other hand, if he gave only the healthy animals, he would lose his livelihood because is flocks and herds would not increase.
 So the Lord provided a “rod system,” which meant that every tenth animal that passed under the rod was given, so randomness made things fair.

-A warning: if he does substitute a defective animal for a bad one, both animals were forfeit and belong to the tabernacle.
+A warning: if he does substitute a defective animal for a good one, both animals were forfeit and belong to the tabernacle.